BlossomiShymae/Needlework.Net/README.md

 ![App preview](app-preview.png)

-Needlework.Net is an open-source helper tool for the LCU that provides documented endpoints and can send requests without any code setup.
+Needlework.Net is an open-source helper tool for the LCU and Game Client that provides documented endpoints and can send requests without any code setup.
 Created using .NET! 🌠

 # Features

-- Interactive OpenAPI documentation
+- Interactive OpenAPI documentations
 - REST data transfer console
 - WebSocket event data viewer